Some may well have visited Egypt and Turkey, but these days it is obviously difficult to visit Syria.

 Dasmascus is the oldest inhabited city in the world and is where the mausoleum to Saladin is located.The Ummayad Mosque is one of the largest and oldest mosques in the world and considered by some Muslims to be one of the holiest places in Islam.
 Photos copy and paste

 I was fortunate enough to visit Palmyra and obtain what I feel are impressive photographs.
 It is tragic that this city, dating back originally to the Neolithic period and then developing as a trade flourished, was laid to waste by ISIS.
-Notable buildings are plentiful, but worth noting are the Temple of Bel, mentioned in the bible, the Funeral Temple and Hadrians Triumphant Arch leading on to the colonnade.
+Notable buildings are plentiful, but worth noting are the Temple of Bel, mentioned in the bible and Hadrians Triumphant Arch leading on to the colonnade.

 Allepo has an impressive citadel and boasts one of the largest souks in the Middle East.
 For me it was sad to see scenes on the television of late of damage to the area from explosives such as barrel bombs.
 The people of Syria were very pleasant and more reserved than some areas of the Middle East and its sad to see what has happened to the country.